SiuPuiCheung/Mega-Commuter-App-Squad/README.md

 # Mega Commuter App Squad - Scrum Project

 ## Overview
-This repository contains the project files for the Mega Commuter App Squad, an imaginary team for app development.
-The team is dedicated to developing commuter solutions using a Scrum methodology.
-This document outlines our team values, ceremonies, communication norms, and project details.
+This repository contains the PDF file for the capstone project completed as part of the IBM IT Scum Master Certificate.
+The project demonstrates the development of commuter solutions using a Scrum methodology.
+This document outlines our team values, ceremonies, and project details.

 ## Team Values
 1. Commitment to Quality